archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

 font:
 moreExtraClasses: ["border-lined"]
 title: "The Boolean Satisfiability Problem [S<small>AT</small>] and S<small>AT</small> solvers in 5 mins* (or&nbsp;more)"
-metaTitle: "The Boolean Satisfiability Problem [SAT] and SAT solvers in 5 mins (or more)"
+metaTitle: "The Boolean Satisfiability Problem [SAT] in 5 mins"
 metaDescription:
 publishedOn:
 updateAt: